• Skip to primary navigation

 Fruit powders, like ground spices and herbs, don't have as long of a shelf life as their whole counterparts.
 Six to nine months is the time given by the National Center for Home Food Preservation for powders.

 Properly dried, conditioned, and stored fruit powder has a shelf life of up to a year.
-You might find that it lasts longer, but you can see a reduction in quality, color, and perhaps even texture (clumping) over time.
+It lasts longer, but you can see a reduced quality, color, and perhaps even texture (clumping) over time.
 It is always best to keep dried fruit whole and grind for shorter-term use if possible.

 Best Ways to Powder Fruit